 Setting Your Bitrate

-From our test we got the 15.94 Mbps (15940 kbps) upload speed, which means we can easily set our bitrate to 6000 kbps
+From our test we got between 8 and 10 Mbps upload speed, which means we can comfortably set our bitrate to 4000 kbps.
+This is half of the lowest upload speed encountered.

 For guidance, you can check the following table to see what options to set:

-Please note that these are guideline figures for normal FPS settings (25 or 30 FPS).
+Please note that these are guideline figures for the most common FPS settings (25/30 FPS).
 For higher frame rates such as 50 or 60 FPS you should multiply your figures by 1.5.

-Each content is unique and the “perceived” quality of encoding at a particular bitrate depends a lot on what the picture is made of.
-Particularly, video with a lot of motion will require higher bitrates to look good.
-Subsequently, you will find that a “talking head” news feed looks much better than sports broadcasts, given the same bitrate, fps and resolution.
-You should experiment with your particular video and choose the lowest bitrate that offers good quality output.
+Each content is unique and the “perceived” quality of encoding at a particular bitrate depends on the motion.
+More movement (sports and gaming) will require higher bitrates.
+Subsequently, you will find a “talking head” stream clearer despite the fact that it has the same bitrate, FPS, and resolution.

-Start off by opening OBS Studio, and then going to “Settings”.
+- Start off by opening OBS Studio, and then go to “Settings”.

-This will open your stream settings.
-Go to “Output” and here you will have the option to set your Video Bitrate.
+- This will show the stream settings.
+Go to “Output” and you will have the option to adjust the Video Bitrate.
 We set it to 2500 kbps.

-Now go over to Video and you can set your desired resolution.
+- Next, go over to Video and set the desired resolution.

 During a broadcast, OBS offers a handful of clues related to the quality of your feed:

-1. Dropped frames, the actual uploaded bitrate (as opposed to your set bitrate) and the green/orange/red indicator; together these show how much the encoder is actually capable to upload against your connection:
+- Dropped frames, the actual uploaded bitrate (as opposed to your set bitrate) and the green/orange/red indicator altogether show how much the encoder is actually capable of uploading against your connection:

-- Dropped frames should be zero or very small
+- Dropped frames should be zero or very low

 - Light should always be green